DA Training: Disciplined Agile Senior Scrum Master (DASSM)

 Expand your knowledge and build practical skills around Disciplined Agile, business agility, leadership, and team development.

 Disciplined Agile Senior Scrum Master is a nine-lesson, instructor-led course that shows you how to use the Disciplined Agile tool kit to solve a variety advanced problems, work with allies within your organization, and optimize how teams work.
-In just 2 consecutive Saturdays (so you have a life in the weekend), you will gain knowledge in planning, reporting, and metrics, and coordinating activities, as well as how to meet challenges in these areas.
+In just 4 consecutive weekdays (so you have a life on the weekend), you will gain knowledge in planning, reporting, and metrics, and coordinating activities, as well as how to meet challenges in these areas.
 And you’ll develop the skills you need to foster emotional intelligence, resolve conflicts, and lead high-performance teams at any stage of development.

 Filled with activities, supplemental reading, and more, this course will prepare you to take the Disciplined Agile Senior Scrum Master (DASSM) exam and, equally important, start using Disciplined Agile immediately within your leadership role.

 Upon Completing The Course

 - One Free Certification Exam voucher ($150 USD value) to be taken within 30 days of course completion.

 - Earn 14 PDUs, eligible in Technical (7) and Leadership (7) categories